onuva/Gmail-Agent/README.md

 Processing: Are you free for a quick call next week?
   From: Alex Rivera <alex@partner.io>
   Score: 8/10 | Category: Meeting Request
+  Summary: Alex wants to schedule a short call sometime next week to discuss the partnership.
   Reason: Sender is requesting a scheduling decision.
   [ACTION] Labeled as 'AI-Priority' [REACT->flag_for_scheduling] Created draft proposing scheduling follow-up.